Permafrost/Tundra/SERVICES.md

 * `$content.encoding` is an optional character set to use when `$content` is provided as a byte array or input stream to decode the contained text data.
 Defaults to [UTF-8].
-* `$namespace` is an optional list of namespace prefixes and the URIs they map to, used when parsing [XML] content with elements in one or more namespaces.
+* `$content.namespace` is an optional list of namespace prefixes and the URIs they map to, used when parsing [XML] content with elements in one or more namespaces.
   * `default` is the [URI] for the default namespace, if applicable.

 #### Outputs: